Overv/VulkanTutorial/03_Drawing_a_triangle/01_Presentation/01_Swap_chain.md

 }
 ```

-There is actually one more small things that need to be decided upon, but it's
+Now, there is actually one more small thing that need to be decided upon, but it's
-so simple that it's not really worth creating separate functions for them.
-The
+so simple that it's not really worth creating a separate function for.
+That is
-first one is the number of images in the swap chain, essentially the queue
+deciding the number of images in the swap chain, essentially the queue
 length.
 The implementation specifies the minimum amount of images to function
 properly and we'll try to have one more than that to properly implement triple
 buffering.